raveberry/raveberry/README.md

 Play all the files you already have in your local filesystem.
 Various filetypes supported.

 * **YouTube Support**:
-With `youtube-dl` as a media provider, all of YouTube is available to play.
+With `yt-dlp` as a media provider, all of YouTube is available to play.

 * **Spotify Support**:
 Raveberry's music player `mopidy` can play songs from Spotify, if you to log in with your account.
 Spotify Premium is required.